Your questions answered

 Has Seamless launched?

 The Seamless Scheme Design and Roadmap to Clothing Circularity were launched in June 2023 at an event attended by the Minister of Environment and Water, the Hon.
 Tanya Plibersek MP.
-Seamless will commence operations on 1 July 2024.
+Seamless commenced operations on 1 July 2024.

 Who was responsible for establishing the Seamless organisation?